 Cocktails in Kiev

-I had a couple of cocktails in Kiev and they were either very generous on the amount of alcohol that goes into a drink OR the alcohol content is higher.
-Whichever it was, the drinks I had were pretty darn fabulous.
+I had a couple of cocktails in Kiev, and they were either very generous on the amount of alcohol that goes into a drink, or the alcohol content is higher.
+Whichever it was, the drinks I had were pretty darn strong.

 Breakfasts in Ukraine

-This is where I first had bulgur wheat and I grew very fond of it.
-I was not even sure what it was until I got back from my trip and looked it up.
-I just ate it with the sausage and other breakfast food that was given to me.
-Actually, I was a bit sad that I was not served bulgur the following days.
+This is where I first had bulgur wheat, and I grew very fond of it.
+I was not even sure what it was until I got back from my trip, and I looked it up.
+I just ate it with the sausage, and other breakfast foods that were given to me.
+Actually, I was a bit sad that I was not served bulgur on the following days.

 Coffee Frappe with Watermelon and Honey

 I did not make that up!
-I did not even think that the three ingredients would work together but it did.
-The drink was very frothy, light and refreshing.
-It tasted like coffee but then it did not.
-It was like nothing I had ever tried and I enjoyed it very much.
+I did not even think that these three ingredients would work together, but they did.
+The drink was very frothy, light, and refreshing.
+It tasted like coffee, but then it did not.
+It was like nothing I had ever tried, and I enjoyed it very much.